SoEngage: Engaging farmers in social farming

 Social Farming, also known as Care Farming or Farming for Health offers farmers the opportunity to use their agricultural expertise and resources to provide health (mental and physical), social or educational care support services.

 The farm remains a working farm where people who need care support benefit from participating in farm activities in a non-clinical environment.

 SoEngage defination of social farming

 The partners of the SoEngage project represent 6 regions: UK, Ireland, Germany, Poland, Romania, Spain.

-The partners will share their expertise and resources to create a comprehensive set of online self-learning resources.
-The online resources will provide farmers with training to develop their competence to engage in social farming.
-The training will include case studies taken from real social farm practices across the partner regions.
+The partners shared their expertise and resources to create a comprehensive set of online self-learning resources.
+The online resources provide farmers with training to develop their competence to engage in social farming.
+The training includes case studies taken from real social farm practices across the partner regions.

-Training will be delivered to over 300 trainees who will be involved in testing the training from the beginning and throughout the term of the project.
+Training was tested with over 300 trainees who were involved in testing the training from the beginning and throughout the term of the project.